 You care for your new dental implants just like caring for natural teeth.
 Brush twice a day, floss regularly and have regular dental check-ups and cleanings.
 Dental implants that are well maintained should last a lifetime.
 Remember that while replacement teeth are immune to cavities, they still experience wear and tear so will require occasional maintenance such as tightening screws or replacement of the porcelain crown.

-For more information about dental implants in North Sydney and to find out if they’re right for you, consult our family dentist in North Sydney Dr Edwina Toulmin at McMahons Point Health.
+For more information about dental implants in North Sydney and to find out if they’re right for you, consult our family dentist in North Sydney Dr Edwina Toulmin at McMahons Point Dental.
 Edwina combines her high level of experience and knowledge with a friendly and gentle approach, making her one of the best providers of dental implants in North Sydney.
 Book an appointment today.